adolfintel/TDF/README.md

 Possible values:
 * `games` (default): use the game-optimized build.
 This version is based on Valve's version of Wine, with the GE and tkg patches and is very similar to [Wine-GE-Proton](https://github.com/GloriousEggroll/wine-ge-custom).
 Some functionalities have been disabled: anticheat bridges (you can't convince me they're not malware), dbus (automounting of external drives), ISDN, printing, digital camera importing, LDAP and related things, pcap support (network traffic sniffing), smart cart readers support, scanners, low level access to USB devices (does not affect input, that goes over HID), webcam support, Win16 support, winemenubuilder, vkd3d-lib (Wine's own VKD3D implementation, not needed since TDF uses VKD3D-Proton)
 * `mainline`: use a mostly regular version of Wine, useful for applications and old games that don't work with the game-optimized build.
 This version only contains a couple of hotfixes from tkg and the only disabled features are dbus and winemenubuilder for better isolation
-* `system`: use the version of Wine that's installed in the system, if it's not installed `mainline` will be used instead
+* `system` (not recommended): use the version of Wine that's installed in the system, if it's not installed `mainline` will be used instead.
+Note that system Wine cannot be used if the Steam Runtime is loaded, in this case, `mainline` will be used instead

 __`TDF_WINE_HIDE_CRASHES`__
 When a Wine application crashes, it normally shows a window similar to the "Stopped working" dialog on Windows, but depending on the game and configuration, it may be impossible to interact with that window, leaving you stuck.
 By default, TDF disables this crash window, but it can be enabled for debugging and troubleshooting purposes.